 How Can You Obtain Ortho-K Lenses?

-An optometrist who focuses on myopia management, such as Dr. Farkas, Dr. Kassalow, and Dr. Resnick, can provide ortho-k lenses.
-At The Myopia Management Center at Drs.
+An optometrist who focuses on myopia management, such as our eye doctors, can provide ortho-k lenses.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Farkas, Dr. Kassalow, and Dr. Resnick at The Myopia Management Center at Drs.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact our eye doctors at Drs.
 Farkas, Kassalow, Resnick & Associates to schedule an eye exam today.

-The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn, Nassau County and throughout New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island, Nassau County and throughout New York.